SEO for Artists

 Content Ownership

-Social media posts have a very low shelf life because their goal is for you to constantly post.
+Social media posts have a low shelf life because they aim for you to post constantly.

-That’s why owning your own content is vital.
-Besides social media, you need to own your own little piece of the Internet by having a domain name and a website.
-It costs you less than the price of a coffee every month to keep it running.
+That’s why owning your content is vital.
+Besides social media, you must own your little piece of the Internet with a domain name and a website.
+It costs you less than a coffee every month to keep it running.
 It’s a privilege for you to have this option because not every country in the world allows individuals to run their own websites.

 Content Quality

-But for that content to be seen, it has to be reaching a certain kind of quality.
-Of course, you can pay for it to be seen, but it is like sprinting: it doesn’t last.
+But for that content to be seen, it has to reach a certain quality.
+Of course, you can pay to be seen, but it is like sprinting: it doesn’t last.

 SEO is initially designed for websites to deliver the right webpage in front of the right people on search engines.
-If you don’t have a website, you don’t have a place to apply SEO tools and tactics.
-It is possible to rank with your social media pages, but only in specific areas.
-For example, recently the Alt Text can be added on Instagram and Pinterest.
+You need a website to have a place to apply SEO tools and tactics.
+It can rank with your social media pages, but only in specific areas.
+For example, the Alt Text can be added on Instagram and Pinterest.
 It gives better visibility on Image Search.

 Not mobile-friendly

 Don’t expect to make any SEO from your mobile.
-Although some web builders claim to support this feature, likely you will be frustrated by the limitations they have.
+Although some web builders claim to support this feature, their limitations will likely frustrate you.

 seo for artists

-Even today algorithms can recognize images and voice, text is still the main SEO indicator.
-Now the algorithms are able to recognize your personal writing style and recognise who is the author.
+Even today, algorithms can recognize images and voice; text is still the primary SEO indicator.
+Now, the algorithms can recognize your writing style and who the author is.
 If you are writing, work on improving your writing.
-If you look for a writer, find a good writer and plan on long-term collaborations.
+If you are looking for a writer, find a good writer and plan on long-term collaborations.
+If you plan to use an AI writer, use it only as an assistant for brainstorming, correcting, or suggesting problems in your argumentation.

 seo for artists

 As a creative person, there is a good chance that you are experimenting with several projects in different directions.
 To make SEO work for you, you need to prioritize one project.
-Once you rank on search engines for one set of keywords, you can expand to other areas.
+You can expand to other areas once you rank on search engines for one set of keywords.
 SEO algorithms reward websites that are consistent and long-lasting.
 Do not change direction whenever an opportunity shows up.
 Stay on your current main project until you see results.

 seo for artists

 In recent years, search engines have made some of their data available.
-Based on the data, many SEO tools emerge.
-Instead of shooting blindly, now you can have an estimation of how your audience will react to your content.
+Based on the data, many SEO tools have emerged.
+Instead of shooting blindly, now you can estimate how your audience will react to your content.

-Luckily, some good SEO tools are free (Moz, Ubersuggest…) most are paid and expensive.
+Luckily, some acceptable SEO tools have freemium (Moz, Ubersuggest…) most are paid and expensive.
 Like any algorithm, this is just a prediction, not a reality.
 But without them, you are looking for a needle in a haystack.

 seo for artists

 Since 2010, Search Engines have been indexing content per subject.
-Let’s say, you are an urban artist in Boston.
+Let’s say you are an urban artist in Boston.
 You fall into this category of urban artists in this region.
 To rank high, you need to have some kind of credibility or expertise in it.
-How to gain credibility?
+How do you gain credibility?
 You can write about other artists in your region and put yourself among them, or make a collaboration or a community of like-minded artists.
 It is a bit counter-intuitive for an artist.
 That’s why top-ranked search results are from platforms, not artists’ websites.
-Unlike social media, SEO is not just about you.
+Unlike with most social media, SEO is not just about you. (check our article about backlinks)

 seo for artists

-Let’s be honest, institutions in the art world don’t care whether you rank top on Google.
-This is especially true in continental Europe where branding and marketing in art are seen negatively.
+Let’s be honest: institutions in the art world don’t care whether you rank top on Google.
+This is especially true in continental Europe, where branding and marketing in art are seen negatively.
 As a part of your marketing, SEO does not bring you a headstart in the world of institutional art.
-Many institutions like museums and foundations in art still follow this moral value:
+Many institutions like museums, art schools, and foundations still follow this moral value:

 “Take these things away; do not make my Father’s house a house of trade”.
 John 2:13–16